lchski/ecustom.ca/content/articles/site-redesign-v4.md

 title: A fresh coat of paint
 kind: article
 created_at: 2013-06-23 19:00:00 -0400
-summary: I've redesigned this site, for the fourth time in it's history.
+summary: I've redesigned this site, for the fourth time in its history.
 published: true
 frontpage: true
 custom_link: